ahmed33033/learning_in_markdown/networking-networks/networking-networks.md

 - Routers/Switches that forward data.
 - Physical links that connect routers/swtiches and end devices together.

-The general process of sending and receiving data over a network can be simpilified as follows:
+Here's an overly simplistic description of sending and receiving data over a network:

 1. An application forms a message, and sends it down to the OS.